memtest86plus/memtest86plus/README.md

 error will never show up in normal operation.
 However, operating with marginal memory is risky and can result in data loss and even disk corruption.

-PCMemTest can not diagnose many types of PC failures.
-For example a faulty CPU that causes your OS to crash will most likely just cause PCMemTest to crash in the same way.
+Memtest86+ can not diagnose many types of PC failures.
+For example a faulty CPU that causes your OS to crash will most likely just cause Memtest86+ to crash in the same way.

 ## Execution Time

-The time required for a complete pass of PCMemTest will vary greatly depending on CPU speed, memory speed, and memory size.
-PCMemTest executes indefinitely.
+The time required for a complete pass of Memtest86+ will vary greatly depending on CPU speed, memory speed, and memory size.
+Memtest86+ executes indefinitely.
 The pass counter increments each time that all of the selected tests have been run.
 Generally a single pass is sufficient to catch all but the most obscure errors.
 However, for complete confidence when intermittent errors are suspected